MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-plan-persona-phishing-resistant-passwordless-authentication.md

 ### Information worker deployment flow

-Phases 1-3 of the deployment flow for information workers should typically follow the standard deployment flow as pictured above.
+Phases 1-3 of the deployment flow for information workers should typically follow the standard deployment flow, as shown in the following image.
 Adjust the methods used at each step as needed in your environment:

 :::image type="content" border="true" source="media/how-to-deploy-phishing-resistant-passwordless-authentication/information-worker-deployment.png" alt-text="Diagram that shows deployment flow for information workers.":::